goravel/docs/ORM/relationships.md

 }).Find(&book)
 ```

-In this example, Orm will only eager load posts where the post's `name` column equal the word `author`.
+In this example, Orm will only eager load posts where the post's `name` column equals the word `author`.

 ### Lazy Eager Loading